 In addition to the federal help, businesses can also take advantage of provincial EV incentives and rebates on vehicle purchases and charging infrastructure.
 For a full breakdown of the maximum vehicle rebate you can receive from your province and the federal government, see below.

-There are some provinces that don’t offer any extra support.
-Alberta, Saskatchewan, Manitoba and Ontario do not offer provincial ZEV rebates of any kind.
+There are some provinces that don’t provide any extra support: Alberta, Saskatchewan and Ontario do not offer provincial ZEV rebates of any kind.
 The Nunavut and the Northwest Territories governments also offer no added benefits — although, the Arctic Energy Alliance, a non-profit based in Yellowknife, offers NWT organizations and businesses $5,000 for a new BEV or PHEV.

 While B.C. and Quebec were among the first two provinces to offer their own purchase rebates to go along with federal incentives, other provinces and territories are starting to catch up.
-Unless otherwise noted, the rebates apply to vehicles with a base Manufacturer’s Suggested Retail Price (MSRP) of $55,000 or less, in line with the federal program.
+Unless otherwise noted, the rebates apply to vehicles with a base Manufacturer’s Suggested Retail Price (MSRP) in line with the federal program.

 British Columbia